odihmayo/text-adventure-game/README.md

 - Use items like the map to reveal hidden exits or the sword to fight a guard.
 - Save and load your progress to a JSON file.
 - Earn points for actions like taking treasures or solving puzzles.
+  ASCII art for the title screen, treasure chest, and win screen.
+  A scoring leaderboard that tracks the top 5 highscores.
+  Sound effects for key events: entering the treasure room, winning the game, and triggering a trap (requires '.wav' files in a sound\folder).

 Example Gameplay